How To Increase Your Online Course Bookings Using Email

 Thinking of buying a list of email addresses?

 For starters, those emails are likely worthless.
 Either these are dead addresses or you’ll be marketing courses to people who have little to no interest in the training you provide.
 Oh, and it’s an absolute no-no when it comes to the GDPR.
+One of the biggest drawbacks of spamming to the masses is that it could also get your email server blacklisted.
+Yikes.

 The best way to create a database of contacts is to build your own, from the ground up (oh, ensure that they opt-in to be contacted).
 This way, you can be sure that everyone you’re marketing your courses to is interested in what you’re offering.
 They signed up to receive your emails, after all.